Midpen’s Conservation Grazing Program is a collaboration with small-scale, local ranchers accomplishing multiple goals

 - Support agriculture on the San Mateo County Coast

-Our conservation grazing program began in 2007, and now encompasses approximately 8,000 acres leased (approximately 6,500 acres of which are accessible to periodic grazing) to seven local cattle ranchers.
+Our conservation grazing program began in 2007, and now encompasses approximately 9,000 acres leased (approximately 6,500 acres of which are accessible to periodic grazing) to seven local cattle ranchers.
 These partnerships are a critical tool helping Midpen manage large-scale coastal grasslands and the rich biodiversity they support.
 California's native grasslands evolved with regular disturbances historically provided by wildlife herds and Native American burning practices.
-Without the periodic disturbances these plant communities evolved with, which are now provided in part by appropriately managed conservation grazing, native grasslands and their biodiversity are lost to introduced plant species, shrubs and forest.
+Without the periodic disturbances these plant communities evolved with, which are now provided in part by appropriately managed conservation grazing, native grasslands and their biodiversity can be lost to introduced plant species, shrubs and forest.